AMIA-healing/HCS-AMIA-Workshop/README.md

 <a id="7">[7]</a>
 Daniel John Exeter, Jinfeng Zhao, Sue Crengle, Arier Lee, and Michael Browne (2017).
-The New Zealand Indices of Multiple Deprivation (IMD): A new suite of indicators for social and health research in Aotearoa, New Zealand
+The New Zealand Indices of Multiple Deprivation (IMD): A new suite of indicators for social and health research in Aotearoa, New Zealand.
 PLoS One.
 2017; 12(8): e0181260.